|Internal USB stick in a modified WRT54GSv1 OpenWRT router|

 Had some trouble making a WRT54GS v1 router host a USB stick.
 Oh, the hardware part isn't too hard to do, as long as you have some ability to solder and unsolder SMT devices.
 I used some kapton tape to mask off the adjacent resistors when I removed the old 4.7K resistors with new 15K SMD resistors and the new USB twisted pair.
 For the USB port I used an old USB connector.
 And a 7805 regulator to provide the 12VDC (from the router's input power jack) to 5V conversion.
 Here the USB stick will be inside the router.
 It will look like 29.8GB of non-volatile memory, at /mnt/sda1 or, if you do the redirect as described below, /www/sda1 on a SSH console.

 Then you do the instructions at the OpenWRT web site.
 Thing is, they assume some knowledge of linux and other software procedures.
 You need to install various packages as per the above instruction web pages.
+Software experts tell me that elements of Apache are involved in these packages.
+That these allow a browser to see html web page files stored on a USB stick, over your network.
 I ended fumbling around with this, the router would seem to realize that a USB thumb drive was inserted, but I couldn't find how to access the files on the thumb drive.
 Not sure what I did, but it started to let me see the files on the thumb drive.
 Here in Chaos Calmer OpenWRT you need to fill in the "mount points" section of the mount points page.
 So the router finds the USB stick.
 Yes, I can hear all you Linux and SW experts snickering, but I'm a hardware guy.
 Thus this page isn't a complete how-to guide...
 See at the bottom of this page for a list of all the installed packages, with the preexisting ones.

 ln -s /mnt/sda1 /www